 Troubleshoot DFP access problems

-If you have multiple Google Accounts, such as a personal Gmail account or another business account, it's possible that you're signed in to the wrong one.
+If you have multiple Google Accounts, such as a personal Gmail account or another business account, it's possible you're signed in to the wrong one.
 Try signing out and signing in with the email address you use with DFP.
-(If you have trouble remembering your password, you can reset it using the information you provided when you created your Google Account.)
 Learn more about resolving issues with multiple accounts

 To find DoubleClick for Publishers and manage it for your users: